ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 -Through some experimentation and reverse engineering of the image in the publication, we found that, though they had only 4 LED positions in the marker_positions file, there were actually 5 LEDs on the object.
 -From this, we realized that one of the LEDs was actually the reference point from which the other LEDs were measured; this was the lowest (in the z-direction) LED on the object's frame of reference.
--Another important detail to note is that all of the LED position values should be given in meters relative to the aforementioned lowest LED
+-Another important detail to note is that all of the LED position values should be given in meters relative to the aforementioned lowest LED.

 The position values for our LEDs can be seen in the table below: